-Have your partner slide the dental floss under the edge of the nail.
+Have your partner slide the dental floss under the edge of the acrylic nails.
 Have your partner face you, and slip the floss underneath the nail, holding each end of the floss in either hand.

 Do this for all the nails until they are removed.

-Finish up by applying some cuticle cream and your favorite moisturizer.
+Finish up by applying some cuticle cream and your favourite moisturizer.
 Don’t forget to thank you, partner, for helping you.

 If you have gels, they are easier to remove than acrylics.
 You can simply file off the gel nails using a large buffer, and then get the hard to reach areas with a smaller nail file.